 Note that the power to these microphones is pretty low, so they are probably not capable of recording quiet or distant sounds without adding a lot of microphone noise.
 The TRRS port allows only one microphone input, so the signal will be mono no matter what type of microphone is used.
 Some apps split the signal into two mono signals, but it will not be true stereo.
 It is not possible to get a stereo input through the TRRS port.
+Some companies (e.g., Saramonic) are selling fancy-looking setups with two mics that are supposed to be stereo, but there is only one input in the jack, so it is still a mono signal.
 They appear to function quite well in office and studio settings, but are probably not suitable for nature recording.
 A pre-amp, such as the Tascam iX2 would help, but is only for XLR mics.
 I would love to hear about any experiences using smartphones with external microphones.

 Recording through the charging ports